-The concentration in early childhood studies provides Ph.D. students within the Special Education and School Psychology programs expertise in young children’s early development and learning with a focus on children (birth – five years old) who are vulnerable due to biological, environmental, or established risk conditions and their families.
+The concentration in early childhood studies provides on-campus doctoral students within the Special Education and School Psychology programs expertise in young children’s early development and learning with a focus on children (birth – five years old) who are vulnerable due to biological, environmental, or established risk conditions and their families.
 The concentration is designed to offer interdisciplinary graduate education by combining coursework and applied research opportunities focused on areas within the field of early childhood studies including health, mental health, early education and care, early intervention, policy and law, and family and community-based social supports.
 The concentration provides a unique opportunity for graduate students to interact with faculty across disciplines who have diverse academic backgrounds and areas of research and expertise.

-The early childhood studies concentration is available to doctoral students enrolled in the Special Education or School Psychology programs.
+The early childhood studies concentration is available to on-campus doctoral students enrolled in the Special Education or School Psychology programs.

 In conjunction with a graduate degree, a student can earn a concentration in Early Childhood Studies by completing the following course requirements (15 total credit hours):

 EEC 7666 Theory and Research in Early Childhood Studies

 EEC 7056 Early Childhood Policy & Advocacy